BYLAWS FOR NEW JERSEY HUMANIST NETWORK, INC.

 Section 1: Election

-The NJHN shall have the following officers: President, Vice-President, Treasurer and Secretary.
-Officers shall be at least 18 years old and shall have been members for at least six months.
-They shall be elected by a simple majority of the Directors present at the Annual Meeting of the Board.
-An officer’s term of office is one year.
-If during the term an office becomes vacant, the Board shall elect a successor to fill the unexpired term.
+Officers shall be elected by a simple majority of the Board members present at the Annual Board Reorganization Meeting.
+An Officer’s term is one (1) year.
+If an Officer’s position becomes vacant during that term, the Board shall elect a successor Officer to fill the unexpired term.

 Section 2: The President